n8io/free-lunch-crunch/README.md

 All,

-Attached you will find a script that we intend on using for pixel drops on the client.
+IN this repo you will find a script (raw.js) that we intend on using for pixel drops on the client.
 We believe we have optimized it a decent amount but wanted to open it up to anyone that is looking for a challenge.

 Given:
     1. Must be cross browser and working on IE6+.
 Reference [caniuse.com](http://caniuse.com) for compatibility.